scalahub/Kiosk/src/main/scala/kiosk/offchain/readme.md

 For clarity, we use the following terminology when describing box declarations:
 - A declaration that defines a variable is a "target".
-- A declaration that reference a variable is a "pointer".
+- A declaration that references a variable is a "pointer".

 We can then rewrite the rules for box declarations as follows:
 - It can be either a target or a pointer but not both, with `Long` being the exception.